navaneet625/Attribute-graph-clustering/README.md

 For this task we, implement the Clustering method mentioned in this[paper](https://arxiv.org/pdf/1906.01210)

+In this project we mainly focus on Graph conolution via adaptive and for better clustering result foucsed based on Intra cluster distance.

 There are two ways for computing intra_cluster distance:
 1) squared 2-norm distance: square_dist(predict_labels, feature)
 2) 2-norm distance: dist(predict_labels, feature)